ldenti/ldenti.github.io/index.md

 ![](./imgs/photo.jpg){:style="float: right;margin-right: 1px;margin-top: -17px;margin-left: 20px;" height="15%" width="15%"} I'm currently a post-doc in [Paola Bonizzoni](https://www.unimib.it/paola-bonizzoni)'s lab ([BIAS](https://algolab.eu/)) at University of Milano-Bicocca.

-My research focuses on developing algorithms and data structures for analyzing WGS data.
-In other words, I really enjoy programming and playing with any kind of biological data.
+My research focuses on developing heuristics and tools for the analysis of WGS data.
+In other words, I really enjoy programming and playing with any kind of sequencing data.

-In my free time I like reading, playing videogames, playing basketball, and watching NBA games.
+In my free time I like playing videogames, playing basketball, and watching NBA games.

 <br/> <br/>